Flixton F.C.: North West Counties League - 2000-2012

 Back in the North West Counties League, Flixton struggled in the following season, finishing in 20th place, just avoiding a second successive relegation.
-After another season of struggle in 2001–02 they were relegated back to Division Two in 2002–03 when the club's main sponsor, the managers and the first team players all left.
+After another season of struggle in 2001–02, they were relegated back to Division Two in 2002–03 when the club's main sponsor, the managers and the first team players all left.

-In 2003–04 they finished in fifth place in Division Two.
+In 2003–04, they finished in fifth place in Division Two.
 The following season though they finished in 18th after having 21 points deducted.
-In 2005/06, Current manager, Alex Mortimer, was club captain at this time, got them promoted back to Division One(Now called the Premier Division), finishing as runners-up.
-Along with taking them back up to the NWC Division One, Alex also captained the side to the NWC League Cup.
-In 2006–07 they finished in 13th place and also reached the fourth round of the FA Vase.
-In 2007–08 they finished in 8th place.
+In 2005/06, current manager Alex Mortimer was club captain at this time, and they got promoted back to Division One (now called the Premier Division), finishing as runners-up.
+Along with taking them back up to the NWC Division One, Mortimer also captained the side to the NWC League Cup.
+In 2006–07, they finished in 13th place and also reached the fourth round of the FA Vase.
+In 2007–08, they finished in eighth place.

-In early 2025, American financier Christopher Garcia, CEO of the U.S.-based Wilshire Quinn Capital, purchased Fixton Football Club.
-The takeover marked a new era for the team, having not played football for the past 13 years.
+Return to competitive play 2026-2027

+The team would return to non-league for the 2026/2027 after having been reformed after the team was purchased by Christopher Garcia.
+The Team will Compete to the North West Counties League, and compete in Division one North.